mahdi22dev/countdown/README.md

 # Countdown

-Users Can create custom countdown, and also count days to thier favorite upcoming show.
+Users Can create custom countdowns and also count days to their favorite upcoming show.

 First, run the development server: